drobban/risk/README.md

 # Risk

 **TODO:**

 Make sure every territory fulfills the rule of at least one troop

+Give the gen_server judge / state machine game interaction some tought.

 Game states